 - Throwing a ball – or rolling a ball while we talk – this has only just started to work at 3 and a bit years, too much to think about when he was younger, but the repetition of the action is relaxing, it helps encourage taking turns in conversation, and is a distraction from the initial problem allowing us to step back and work through it.

-- Using silly voices – breaks the tension, allows conversation to start, and defers the emotion to ‘pretend’ characters, which may allow a more open response.
+- Using silly voices – breaks the tension, allows the conversation to start, and defers the emotion to ‘pretend’ characters, which may allow a more open response.

-- Singing – I sing silly songs all the time; I just use any tune and sing things like, “Jakey’s being a grumpy pants, Jakey’s being a grumpy pants, Jakey’s being a grumpy pants, I wish he’d tell me why… Jakey’s being a grumpy pants [repeat] … but I still love him lots!” or something like that 😉 Jake normally laughs and comes out of his mood.
+- Singing – I sing silly songs all the time; I just use any tune and sing things like, “Jakey’s being grumpy pants, Jakey’s being grumpy pants, Jakey’s being grumpy pants, I wish he’d tell me why… Jakey’s being a grumpy pants [repeat] … but I still love him lots!” or something like that 😉 Jake normally laughs and comes out of his mood.
 This one combines well with tickles.